dmitrysamodurov/Aspose.Email-Documentation/python-net/developer-guide/working-with-outlook-items/loading-viewing-and-parsing-msg-file/_index.md

 ```

 ## **Converting EML to MSG preserving embedded EML format**
-EML files can be loaded into MapiMessage class by instantiating a MailMessage object and passing it to MapiMessage.FromMailMessage method.
+EML files can be loaded into [MapiMessage](https://reference.aspose.com/email/python-net/aspose.email.mapi/mapimessage/) class by instantiating a [MailMessage](https://reference.aspose.com/email/python-net/aspose.email/mailmessage/) object and passing it to MapiMessage.from_mail_message method.
 If the EML file contains embedded EML files, use MapiConversionOptions.PreserveEmbeddedMessageFormat to retain the format of embedded EML files.
 The below code snippet shows how to laod EML files into MapiMessage while preserving format of embedded EML files.

 ```py
 from aspose.email import MailMessage, EmlLoadOptions